Feeling Lost? How to Find Yourself Again in 17 Ways

 1. Ask introspective questions.

-Asking introspective questions is important because it helps you understand your true self.
-These questions help you find, what you want and what matters most to you.
+Asking introspective questions is vital because it helps you understand your true self.
+These questions help you find what you want and what matters most to you.

 • Am I being true to myself?